alexhaydock/blog.infected.systems/content/posts/2024-12-18-working-around-macos-and-ios-rdnss-expiry-bug/index.md

 ## The Bug

 It seems that what's going on here arises from a situation where the RDNSS entries (DNS entries which the host has learned via IPv6 Router Advertisements) can expire while the host is in a low power state.
-Often these seem to be sent with a default lifetime of 900 seconds.
-It's quite common that we'll have hosts that enter a low power or sleep state for more than 900 seconds, so this is very easy to trigger.
+Often these seem to be sent with a default lifetime of about 1800 seconds.
+It's quite common that we'll have hosts that enter a low power or sleep state for more than 1800 seconds, so this is very easy to trigger.

 On a dual stack network, this bug wouldn't cause any issues, because the host would wake back up and simply carry on, happily falling back to using the IPv4 nameservers it learned from DHCPv4.
 But when we're operating in IPv6-only mode, including if we're on an IPv6-mostly network, this bug causes the host to wake up, discover it has no DNS servers available on the network link it's connected to, and mark the connection as broken.
 On iOS this means the device often falls back to a cellular connection, while on macOS it just means the network link appears completely broken until Wi-Fi is toggled on/off.